P5vc/fetch-apply/README.md

-  recover                  Reset run lock file after a failure pause                    Set the pause lock to avoid periodic runs while debugging resume                   Resume periodic runs after a pause list-classes             List all classes list-modules             List all modules list-roles               List all roles
+  recover                  Reset run lock file after a failure pause                    Set the pause lock to avoid periodic runs while debugging resume                   Resume periodic runs after a pause list-classes-to-run      List all classes applicable to the local system list-classes             List all classes list-modules             List all modules list-roles               List all roles